Hospice Care Providers: What You Need to Know

 Workforce

-Some areas face workforce shortages, impacting the availability of hospice services.
+Some regions face workforce shortages, particularly in rural areas, impacting the availability of hospice care services.

 Source: BLS/CMS